AM-ash-OR-AM-I/PasslockDesktop/README.md

 - Run `make_msi_build.bat` to make MSI installer.
 - Output will be in `Passlock-SetupFiles` folder.
 - Run `Passlock-SetupFiles\Passlock.msi` to install and run app.
+    - NOTE: While installing you should not install in `Program Files` or `Program Files (x86)` folder as it will not have write permissions and app will not be able to create database file.
+Install in `C:\Passlock` or `D:\Passlock` or any other drive.

 ##### Linux tar.gz build
 - Docs coming soon...
 (For now you can use PyInstaller and make a tar.gz file manually)